 Patient charting with customizable templates

 One of the main tasks of an EHR, aside from the simple digitization of paper-based medical records, is to take the burden of recurring, routine tasks off physicians’ shoulders.
 And that is exactly what templates do.

 They can include medical charts, prescriptions, diagnosis tables, etc. Templates help physicians track and manage routine tasks and streamline daily interactions with patients in a single push of a button instead of tiresome manual record keeping.
 And thanks to that, clinicians can focus on care delivery.

 Today’s EHRs offer a set of fully customizable templates that can be easily adjusted to your specialty.
 Using them physicians can alter templates based on a patient’s unique situation and, thus, personalize care delivery.

-E-prescribing is a must-have EHR feature for small practices.
+E-prescribing is a must-have feature of a small practice EHR.
+The benefits of e-prescribing are quite obvious.
 Above all, it allows doctors to prescribe medication with a single click of a button.
 It helps eliminate the need for writing prescriptions manually and, accordingly, reduces the risk of medication error caused by clinician’s illegible handwriting.
 Confirmed prescriptions are sent directly to the patient’s pharmacy, which ensures the patient’s adherence to medicine-taking.

 For small practices, it’s crucial to find a perfect balance between the quality and the cost of an EHR solution.
 Creating a budget will help you determine how much money you can and are ready to spend on an EHR.
 Don’t forget to account for additional expenses such as staff training, system implementation, and maintenance.
 This strategy will help you prevent unnecessary costs and avoid overspending.